 C. Susan Howes is President at Subsurface Consultants & Associates LLC, and she served as SCA Vice President of Engineering from 2016 to 2022.
 Howes' prior experience includes roles of increasing responsibility at Anadarko and Chevron in reservoir engineering, business development, corporate engineering, HR, organizational capability and reservoir management.
-Howes currently serves on the Colorado School of Mines Petroleum Engineering Department Program Advisory Board and chairs the SPE ATCE Program Committee.
+Howes chairs the SPE ATCE Program Committee and serves as past chair of the SPE Management Technical Section.
+She chairs the SWE Houston Area Awards Committee and serves on the Board of Directors for Girl Scouts - San Jacinto Council.
 Howes received the SPE DeGolyer Distinguished Service Medal, is an Honorary Member of SPE, and served as a SPE Distinguished Lecturer for 2019-20.
 Howes holds a BS degree in Petroleum Engineering from the University of Texas.